 "The method which we have discussed here is a general method which can be applied to any problem of changing human behavior.
 It supplies a framework for problem solving . . . the method can be applied to problems of changing the curriculum, changing pupil behavior school-community relations, administrative problems, etc." (Kenneth Benne, Human Relations in Curriculum Change)

 "The Method is no-way different from its object and content;—for it is the content in itself; the dialectic it has in itself, that move it on."
-(George Hegel, Reading Hegel, The Introduction) The "content," i.e., the "thing in itself" is a persons dissatisfaction with the way the world "is," and the desire for 'change," i.e. for motion ("that move it on"), with him thinking (reflecting upon, dialoguing within himself) about how the world "ought" to be: "For it is not what is that makes us impetuous and causes us distress, but the fact that it is not as it ought to be."
-(George Hegel, The German Constitution) The greater the distance between the "is" and "ought" the more the person will be motivated to 'change' the world, i.e. to 'change' the situation.
-The greater the negativity (dissatisfaction) the person has toward the world that "is," the more the person becomes an individual: "a greater inner negativity and therefore a higher individuality" (George Hegel, System of Ethical Life).
-Losing identity with (hope in) the way the world "is," the "is" looses meaning and value, with the "ought" itself becoming 'reality,' i.e., the drive and the purpose of life.
+(Georg Hegel, Reading Hegel, The Introduction) The "content," i.e., the "thing in itself" is dialogue, i.e., a persons dissatisfaction with the way the world "is," and the desire for 'change," i.e. for motion ("that move it on"), with him thinking (reflecting upon, i.e., dialoguing within himself) about how the world "ought" to be, in harmony with his carnal desires of the 'moment' which it (the world) stimulated: "For it is not what is that makes us impetuous and causes us distress, but the fact that it is not as it ought to be."
+(Georg Hegel, The German Constitution) The greater the distance between the "is" and "ought" (the parent's restraints and child's desires) the more the person will be motivated to 'change' the world, i.e. to 'change' the situation.
+The greater the negativity (dissatisfaction) the person has toward the world that "is," the more the person becomes an individual (hostile toward authority which prevents him from being his "self," thus coming closer to his carnal nature and the world which stimulates it): "a greater inner negativity and therefore a higher individuality" (Georg Hegel, System of Ethical Life).
+Losing identity with (hope in) the way the world "is," i.e., the parent's authority, the "is" looses meaning and value, with the "ought" itself becoming 'reality,' i.e., the child's carnal nature becomes the drive and the purpose of life.
 "What can no longer be related to a concept [begriffen] no longer exists."
 The method is therefore the "is" and the "ought" being posited (tossed back and forth in the mind) until the "ought" becomes the "is," i.e., becomes 'reality,' negating the world that "is," i.e., that was.
+In 'justifying' his "self," i.e., his carnal desires over and therefore against his parent's authority the child, in his mind at first and later in his actions, i.e., in defiance to authority, changes the world that is into the world of ought to be, i.e., a world 'liberated' from parental authority.

 As Tillich stated it: "The answer to man's predicament lies in the realization by individual man, that all men are essentially one and that the one is God.
 This self-realization is a 'return' to union: potential becomes actual ["ought" becomes "is"]."
 (Leonard Wheat, Paul Tillich's Dialectical Humanism: Unmasking the God above God)